Abstract

 In recent years, WT has risen as an important signal processing tool for MPI of different civil structures. Ülker-Kaustell and Karoumi [106] examine the Morlet CWT for MPI of a concrete-steel composite railway bridge subjected to ambient dynamic vibrations caused by moving trains.
 The amplitude and phase of extracted signals are used to calculate the natural frequencies and damping ratios.
 They conclude that the values of the identified natural frequencies decrease and the damping ratio increases when the train increases its speed and vice versa.
 Le and Paultrec [107] apply CWT and the Cauchy wavelet to estimate the natural frequencies and damping ratios of a full scale two-storey RC building subjected to band-limited noise as excitation.
 The authors report that the method can identify closely-spaced modes.
 Kim and Chen [108] examine WPT to estimate natural frequencies and damping ratios of a linear three-degrees-of-freedom vibration system and report that the modal parameters of the simple system can be estimated with accuracy.

 WT-based approaches have some drawbacks.
 For example, DWT method lacks translation-invariance which can affect the estimation of the modal parameters.
-In order to lessen this problem, Holschneider et al. [109] propose the stationary WT (SWT) which achieves translation-invariance by removing the down-samplers and up-samplers in the DWT and up-sampling the filter coefficients by a factor of 2j-1 in the j-th level of the algorithm [110].
+In order to lessen this problem, Holschneider et al. [109] propose the stationary WT (SWT) which achieves translation-invariance by removing the down-samplers and up-samplers in the DWT and up-sampling the filter coefficients by a factor of in the -th level of the algorithm [110].
 Sadhu et al. [111] examine SWT algorithm for computing the modal parameters of a 15-story steel-frame building subjected to ambient dynamic vibrations.
 SWT is used to decompose the time signal into several frequency bands, where the modes are calculated by using the parallel factor tool.
 Su et al. [112] apply the SWT algorithm to compute the modal parameters of an 8-story steel frame and a steel box girder cable-stayed bridge subjected to band-limited noise and ambient dynamic vibrations, respectively.
 They report maximum accuracies of 2 % and 20 % for the natural frequencies and damping ratios, respectively.

 The aforementioned WT algorithms have a fixed resolution which might require the utilization of other signal processing techniques such as EMD-based methods to fully extract the individual modes.
 In order to overcome these limitations, Daubechies et al. [113] proposed the Synchrosqueezed Wavelet Transform (SQWT) as a new adaptive WT capable of working with signals with high-level of noise.
 To test the effectiveness of the SQWT, Perez-Ramirez et al. [93] apply the SQWT and the Gaussian wavelet to estimate the natural frequencies and damping ratios of a scaled 3D four-story two-bay by two-bay steel-braced frame subjected to ambient dynamic vibrations.
 The results indicate the modal parameters of both structures are estimated with high accuracy, especially the closely-spaced modes.